-If you are travelling and need to withdraw cash from ATM’s abroad, your card issuer will almost definitely charge you a fee to withdraw your money.
+If you are traveling and need to withdraw cash from ATMs abroad, your card issuer will almost definitely charge you a fee to withdraw your money.
 The same goes for making purchases abroad.
 If you use a rewards credit card, you will incur a fee of 3% on everything you buy in a foreign currency.

-There are various cards, that are essential for any traveller, which offer low or zero foreign exchange fees when withdrawing money and spending abroad.
-In this article, I outline two of my favourites.
+There are various cards, that are essential for any traveler, which offer low or zero foreign exchange fees when withdrawing money and spending abroad.
+In this article, I outline two of my favorites.

 Revolut No-Fee Pre-Paid Card

-The Revolut card is my favourite card for spending abroad.
-It is a FREE no-fee pre-paid travel money card.
-Signing up is FREE via my link and when you load it with £10, your rather snazzy plastic card (pictured above) will be sent to you for free too.
+The Revolut card is my favorite card for spending abroad.
+It is a free no-fee pre-paid travel money card.
+Signing up is free via my link and when you load it with £10 GBP, your rather snazzy plastic card (pictured above) will be sent to you for free too.

 The Revolut plastic Mastercard or VISA card is linked to the Revolut smartphone app which lets you exchange your money into any foreign currency fee-free, at interbank exchange rates.
 Much like an online-only bank account, you need to add funds before you can spend them.